therealbstern/apcupsd/doc/manual/manual.rst

 name, and a number of other important parameters are passed to the script.

-The major function of the apccontrol script is to performa a shutdown of the system (as well as the killpower operation).
+The major function of the apccontrol script is to perform a shutdown of the system (as well as the killpower operation).
 In addition, another major task for this script is to notify you by email when certain events such as powerfail occur.